Tell your parents and school guidance counselor that you plan on going to college. Ask them to help you prepare.

 Volunteer for a community service organization so you can start accumulating community service hours.

-Apply for scholarships, scholarships start as early as 5th grade.
+Apply for scholarships, as scholarship eligibility can begin as early as 5th grade.

 Continue to participate in EAOP, MESA or other academic enrichment programs at all grade levels.